 Lyra Rembrandt Art Design Pencils (set of 12)

 For a good value, you can't beat Lyra Art Design Pencils.
 The graphite is rigid enough that it works for technical drawing, and with 17 different grades available, there's no shortage of shading you can accomplish.
 One reviewer writes, “The finest pencils for drawing.
 High-quality graphite that is smooth and easy to blend.
 A wide variety of hardness for all your artwork needs.”

 Faber-Castell 9000 Graphite Sketch Pencil Art Set (set of 12)

 Faber-Castell is a German brand known for high-quality art supplies, and the Faber-Castell 9000 Graphite Sketch pencils are no exception.
 The brand makes sets with a variety of grades included or you can purchase single packs of pencils in each grade.
 Known for their consistency and durability, they sharpen easily and don't often break.
 Plus, Faber-Castell's handy tin makes the pencils highly portable.
-It's no wonder they are an artist favorite, no matter the style or skill level.
+It's no wonder they are an artist's favorite, no matter the style or skill level.

 Tombow Mono Professional Drawing Pencils (set of 12)

-Japanese manufacturer Tombow is known for their high-density pencils, meaning they sharpen easily and the point stays longer.
+Japanese manufacturer Tombow is known for its high-density pencils, meaning they sharpen easily and the point stays longer.
 The Mono pencil is known to run a bit dark and is virtually smudge-proof.
 The dark lines of the Tombow Mono can almost mimic inks, making it a favorite of artists who focus on linework and tracing.